ResetXPDR/DynamicLOD_ResetEdition/README.md

   - If such an MSFS2020 or MSFS2024 profile does not exist then the settings in the Default profile will be used.
   - When adaptive frame generation is detected, a base FPS will be used for the target FPS because the frame generation multiplier is variable and is not currently detectable.
   - If you make changes to your LS settings after starting a flight, press AutoFPS's Reset button so that AutoFPS can redetect them correctly.
+- FSR3 FG is now supported for MSFS 2024 as of SU2.
+  - Although FSR3 FG can be implemented with an adaptive multiplier, MSFS currently implements it with a fixed 2X multiplier that is active regardless of whether MSFS has the focus or not.
 - Multi Frame Generation, available only for users with 5000 series nVidia GPUs, is unable to be auto detected by the app at this time due to the privileged access need to read this setting.
   - In the interim, a manual MFG multiplier and target MFG FPS selection will be presented on the UI when a 5000 series nVidia GPU is detected.
   - Match the app's MFG multiplier with what you have set for MFG with MSFS in nVidia settings.
   - Set to MFG Off if not using MFG or using an alternative FG method.
   - Feature can be removed by the user setting MfgModeMultEnabled to false in MSFS_AutoFPS.config in the app root directory.
-- Detection of FG is normally only performed upon starting a flight.
-If FG is enabled or LS is started after this detection is normally performed, press the Reset button for it to be detected.
+- Detection of all FG types other than LSFG is automatic within 5 seconds of making the change.
+Detection of LSFG is normally only performed upon starting a flight.
+If LSFG is started after this detection is normally performed, press the Reset button for it to be detected.
 - Only one type of FG can be active at a time for the app to show FPS correctly.
 In particular, using native nVidia or the FG mod AND LSFG will cause incorrect FPS calculations in the app because they function differently when MSFS loses focus.
 Choose one or the other if you want to use them with this app.

 This utility can be installed concurrent with any DynamicLOD variant.
 You just shouldn't run them at the same time, as they would both be fighting each other with MSFS settings.
 This app can detect whether itself, a previous DynamicLOD variant, MSFS2020_AutoFPS, MSFS_AutoFPS, MSFS2024_AutoFPS or Smoothflight is running and will quit if it encounters one.</br>